LancemDev/CrowdFunding-Fraud-Detection/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments
-- Kaggle for providing the Kickstarter dataset
+- Streamlit for the amazing web framework
 - Open-source contributors to the Python data science ecosystem
 - Academic research on fraud detection methodologies

-## License
-This project is open-source and available under the [MIT License](LICENSE).

-## Contributing
-Contributions are welcome!
-Please read our contributing guidelines before submitting pull requests.